Intensive Outpatient Treatment

 Structure is balanced with flexibility.
 Patients are encouraged to work toward clearly defined and measurable milestones.
 To reach their goals, patients attend sessions with a doctor that are a few hours in length and scheduled around their other activities.

-Sessions are typically a few hours long and a mix of counseling, group therapy, education, and meetings.
+Sessions are typically a mix of counseling, group therapy, education, and meetings.
 Ideally, these sessions do more than treat the symptoms of a specific addiction.
 They help each individual identify and address the underlying reasons for their addiction.
 As patients reach each milestone established by their treatment plan, the number of hours they are expected to spend in treatment gradually decreases.

 Is Intensive Outpatient Treatment For You?